acharyasreej/vm-imgreg-operator-api-old/hack/samples/README.md

 using kubebuilder.
 Note that it doesn't provide a Watch function as watching resources is a capability inherent to a controller.

-Note that the scheme for the vm-operator-api needs to be explicitly added to the client
+Note that the scheme for the vm-imgreg-operator-api needs to be explicitly added to the client

 ## Build and run